Safeguarding Arrangements applications are now open for 2023-24 BMSB season.

 Applications for the department's Safeguarding Arrangement Scheme are open for submission annually between 1 July and 30 January via the ‘Application for BMSB Safeguarding Arrangement Scheme’ form.

 The following information must be supplied when submitting the application:

 - Completed application form including supply chain mitigation and contingency actions and processes.

-- Australian Border Force (ABF) 3 year import data report to demonstrate minimum import requirements.
-Please contact the ABF via email at firstname.lastname@example.org to obtain a copy of the report.
+- Australian Border Force (ABF) import data report covering the previous 3 years to demonstrate minimum import requirements.
+Participating applicants of the previous BMSB season wishing to reapply will only be required to supply a report for the last 12 months.
+Please contact the ABF via email at email@example.com to obtain a copy of the report.

 Please refer to the Safeguarding Arrangement: Supply Chain Processes Guideline to assist in the submission of your application.

 A supply chain compliance audit outlines all processes that an organisation follows to lower the risk of BMSB, and other exotic pests and diseases of biosecurity concern.

 Each site included in the approved supply chain plan must undergo an audit and reports must demonstrate the supply chain is compliant with the requirements of the Safeguarding Arrangement Scheme.